System Design Space

 Good fit

-• Event and time-series data with very high write throughput.
+• Event and time-series data where writes arrive at very high throughput.

-• Complex aggregating queries on large historical volumes.
+• Complex aggregating queries on large historical volumes that scan millions of rows.

 • Near-real-time data marts for product and analytics teams.